 Lan and Pam are survived by their five children, Deanna (husband Mike), LeeAnn (husband Ryan), Kelly (husband Jake), Keri (husband Dusty), and Chad (wife Cammie), as well as grandchildren Drew, Ainslee, Kaitlyn, Bronson, Camden, Riley, Isaac, Ella, Luke, Maria, Layla, James, Kade, Austin, Tegan, Porter and Miles.
 Lan is also survived by his siblings Barrie Smith (wife Jan), Oakley Smith (wife Nancy), Rick Smith (wife Sherry), Sue Ann Workman (husband Ken), and Rebecka Movius (husband Andy).
 Pam is also survived by her siblings William Deavers, Ann Guzman (husband Manny), and Patricia Deavers.

 Lan and Pam had returned to Lake Tahoe to celebrate their marriage and reminisce.
 They enjoyed a week together before flying on to their next mission.

 The family will receive friends from the Community and Church, on Saturday, September 28, 2019, from 3:00 until 4:30 p.m. at The Church of Jesus Christ of Latter-Day Saints, Emmett Stake Center, 980 W. Central Rd, in Emmett.
 Their Memorial Service will follow at 5:00 p.m. also at the Church.
 Local arrangements are with the Potter Funeral Chapel in Emmett.

-To send flowers to Lan & Pam Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lan & Pam Smith, please visit our floral store.